Anjalisandanshiv/Expense-Tracker/README.md

 # Expense-Tracker
-📘 Project Documentation: Personal Expense Tracker
+📘 Project Documentation: Expense Tracker
 🧾 Project Title:
-Personal Expense Tracker Website
+ Expense Tracker Website

 📌 Objective:
 To develop a responsive and interactive web-based application that allows users to track their daily expenses efficiently using a simple interface and backend storage.